78 Exciting 4th Grade Science Projects and Experiments

 Prove that sunscreen really does provide protection from harmful UV rays.
 Turn this into a full-blown experiment by trying different SPFs or comparing it to other creams or lotions without SPF.

-Learn more: Paint With Sunscreen
+Learn more: Sunscreen Painting

 Fourth grade science students measuring their outlines drawn in sidewalk chalk on the playground